20 Stunning Calathea Varieties

 This could be where Calathea’s reputation for pickiness comes from.
 The plant definitely prefers distilled or filtered water, or clean rainwater, to tap water.

-See also Best Houseplant Books 2022
+See also Best Gifts for Plant Lovers 2022 Guide

 Add water once the top layer of soil feels dry to the touch.
 Make sure you drain away any excess as soon as it fills the saucer.
 This can help prevent root rot.